coatyio/coaty-examples/remote-operations/js/README.md

 ## Run example locally

-To begin with, make sure that the `Node.js` JavaScript runtime (version 8 or higher) is globally installed on your target machine.
+To begin with, make sure that the `Node.js` JavaScript runtime (version 10.13 or later) is globally installed on your target machine.
 Download and installation details can be found [here](http://nodejs.org/).

 Then, checkout the example sources from